nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The Gson library was chosen as it allowed for flexible adaptation of its TypeAdapter class, allowing for custom serialization and deserialization of data to be saved.

+### Schedule component

+this component is the super class of event class, Tutorial/lecture/Lab and contains all common time-related attributes and corresponding methods.

+#### How is the feature implemented:

+Schedule Class contains following attributes:

+> - isRecurring: whether the event is recurring or not.
+> - startTime: the first start date and time for recurring event and is also considered as the happening time of a non-recurring event if the value of isRecurring is false.
+> - endTime: the end date and time for recurring and non-recurring event
+> -

 ## Product scope
 ### Target user profile